 There is no question that this band, their producers and their engineers sweated every detail of this remarkable recording.
 They went the distance.
 In the end they brought in Alan Parsons to mix it, and Doug Sax to master it.
 The result is a masterpiece, an album that stands well above their others.

 What Is Ambrosia?

 It’s not prog.
 It’s not pop.
 It’s not rock.
 It’s Ambrosia — the food of the gods.

 The best copies have everything you could ask for from a recording: Tubey Magical mids; richness and fullness; big punchy drums; delicate, breathy vocals; startling immediacy; huge energy; top-notch transparency and impressive clarity — all while staying smooth and natural.

 The one album that I would say it most resembles is Dark Side of the Moon.
 (Note the Parsons connection.)
 Like DSOTM, Ambrosia is neither Pop nor Prog but a wonderful mix of both and more.

-Perhaps hearing Dark Side was what made you realize how good a record could sound.
-Looking back on it over the last thirty years, it’s clear to me now that this album, along with a handful of others, is one of the surest reasons I became an audiophile, and managed to stick with it for so long.
-What could be better than hearing music like this sound so good?
+Perhaps hearing Dark Side of the Moon was what made you realize how good a record could sound.
+Looking back on it over the last forty plus years, it’s clear to me now that this Ambrosia album, along with a score of others, is one of the surest reasons I became an audiophile in the first place, and stuck with it for so long.
+What could be better than hearing music you love sound so good?